openaps/AndroidAPSdocs/docs/EN/Getting-Started/FAQ.md

 ## Pump

 ### Where to place the pump?
+There are innumerable possibilities to place the pump.
+It does not matter if yo are looping or not.
+If you rather would have a tubeless insulin pump and have a Dana for looping, check the 30cm catheter with the original belly belt.

 ### Batteries
 Looping can reduce the pump battery faster than normal use because the system interacts through bluetooth far more than a manual user does.
 It is best to change battery at 25% as communication becomes challenging then.
 You can set warning alarms for pump battery by using the PUMP_WARN_BATT_P variable in your nightscout site.
 Tricks to increase battery life include: